mk-fg/linux-ebpf-connection-overseer/README.md

 Linux eBPF Connection Overseer
 ==============================

-Network monitoring tool intended to export or display info about any network connections, with associated process/cgroup information, as well as traffic counters on those, in a way similar to [conky] tool.
+Network monitoring tool to display info about new/active connections on linux desktop, with enough associated process/cgroup information to easily tell what those might be from/about, as well as some traffic counters, in a way similar to [conky] tool (i.e. over desktop background or in a transparent overlay window).

-Idea is to have a minimally intrusive non-interactive overlay window into network access attempts of/to various local apps on a second monitor somewhere, with relatively clean and useful info, incl. systemd cgroups and processes filtered/grouped as-needed by configurable regexps, to easily spot anything new, odd or unexpected.
+Focus is to be useful in the same way conky is - be able to check what's going on at a glance, easily spotting something new or unusual, with enough configurability to remove or filter-out any system-specific irrelevant noise.

+Uses system-wide eBPF hooks to gather all information in an efficient way and also presents it via SDL3 in a fairly direct way, without any extra abstractions.

 Table of Contents: